How to Effectively Use Reasoning Models

 For most users, the majority of tasks can be efficiently handled by more accessible models like Claude, ChatGPT, or Gemini.
 These models are designed to be user-friendly and are capable of addressing a wide range of common queries.
 They offer a balance of performance and ease of use, making them ideal for everyday applications.

-However, when faced with particularly challenging problems that require advanced reasoning, models like o1-mini and o1-preview can help.
+However, when faced with particularly challenging problems that require advanced reasoning, models like GPT-5.4 Mini and GPT-5.5 can help.
 These models have the capability to solve problems that other models might struggle with, making them a valuable asset in specific high-stakes situations.

 Practical Applications